 • Basin conjunctivitis - characterized by infection of the epidemiological type through water;

-• Maybolitis - infection occurs through animals;
+• Meibolit - infection occurs through animals;

-The causes of chlamydial conjunctivitis
+Causes of chlamydial conjunctivitis

-Symptoms of eye chlamydia
+Symptoms of chlamydia in the eyes

 • tearing - defense mechanism the eyes are trying to get rid of foreign formations, but tears are powerless against infection;